MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Standard/index2.md

 Implement a soultion using the design that will:

 1. Display the information about the five most populous countries.
-2. Write the data about the ten most populous countries to a file called `top_population.csv`.
+2. Write the data of the ten most populous countries to a file called `top_populations.csv`.

 ### Starter Code